KamilStawik/minesweeper/README.md

 To run this project You need to allow emoji in Your browser.
 I start this project few weeks ago and I am still working on it.
 Right now it has only few basic features.
-In the near future I will add question mark fields, best times board and much more :)

 ### version: 0.2.0
 Now user won't pick mine field in first move.
 First field is always safe and surrounded by safe fields (like in classic minesweeper game).